Tanz0rz/haxe-fmod/LIMITATIONS.md

   path and `Destroyed` cannot be delivered.
 Handler cleanup happens in `release()` on every target, so code that cleans up there behaves identically everywhere.
+- **Firefox never delivers nested timeline beats.** FMOD's JS runtime does not invoke the `NestedTimelineBeat` callback on Firefox, so beats from a referenced event's timeline reach the parent instance only on Chromium-based browsers.
+The parent still receives the referenced timeline's markers in both.
+Firefox also fires an extra empty duplicate callback (blank name, position -1) alongside each real marker.
+Both behaviors reproduce in the Firefox CI lane with no library code in the delivery path.
 - **Numeric user properties are unreadable.** Reading an INTEGER, BOOLEAN, or FLOAT typed user property crashes FMOD's JS runtime (the repro is `tests/js/fmod_userprop_glue_repro.html`), so the binding